-- 1. The width of an entrance with a radius return or with a flared taper that connects to a curb and gutter roadway is measured at a point 10 feet back from the roadway curb.
+- 1. The width of an entrance with a radius return or with a flared taper that connects to a curb and gutter roadway is measured at the back of the sidewalk, or, if no sidewalk exists, at the right-of-way line.
+Measure the driveway width of an opening with a large curb radius meeting the widths shown in Table 5L-4.01 at the end of the radius if it extends onto private property.
 The curb opening may exceed the maximum allowable width of the entrance to accommodate the allowable radius or taper. - 2.
 The width of an entrance that connects to a rural roadway (no curb and gutter) is measured across the top of the entrance at the culvert line or at the location where a culvert would normally be placed.